mixmix/mixmix.github.io/content/page/about/index.md

   </summary>

-When I find something I love in the world, or something that has potential for greatness, I often ask myself "how could more people benefit from this?" or "what would further enhance this?".
-I'm thinking in the long term, about scaling the pattern I see, and ensuring it's longevity.
+When I find something I love in the world, or something that has potential for greatness, I often ask myself _"how could more people benefit from this?"_ or _"what would further enhance this?"_.
+I'm thinking in the long term, about scaling the pattern I see, and ensuring it's accessibility and longevity.

 **Positives** :+1:
   - sees potentials
   - amazing first-follower / cheerleader / support character
-  - very active bridger and weaver of people
+  - active bridger and weaver of people
-  - unperturbed by any short-term awkwardness _(e.g. love giving constructive feedback)_
+  - unperturbed by short-term social costs
+    - _loves constructive feedback_
+    - _asks questions so minorities don't have to_
+    - _breaks ice_

 **Negatives** :-1:
   - jumps too far ahead